airdeploy/airdeploy-docs/docs/api-reference/python.md

-`init` method gets `FlaggerConfiguration`, establishes and maintains SSE connections and initialize Ingester
+`init` method gets `FlaggerConfiguration`, establishes and maintains SSE connections and initializes Ingester

 > Note: `init` must be called only once, at the start of your application.
 >Your program __must__ wait for `init` to finish before using any other `Flagger` methods